 How To Choose Homeschool Subjects

-When choosing homeschool subjects, refer back to the legal requirements for your state.
+When choosing homeschool subjects, refer back to the requirements for your state.
 If your state requires homeschooling parents to teach certain subjects, this will be an excellent place to start.
 Although some subjects may be required, you are still free to choose:

 1. How you want to teach them